La Bombonera: Background

 In 1921, following several years of financial difficulties and lack of funds, Boca Juniors put out a fundraising drive to raise money for their next stadium.
 The drive was successful, with Boca raising enough money to initially rent, then buy, a new stadium.
 The land they chose, which would become La Bombonera, was owned by Ferro Carril del Sud, which was originally used as a shunting yard, giving them a home for the foreseeable future.
 The land was also close to railway lines that led out of the city.

 Prior to La Bombonera, Boca Juniors had used several locations before settling on their current ground on Brandsen.
 The club's first ground had been located in Dársena Sur of the old Buenos Aires port (currently Puerto Madero) and Isla Demarchi before moving to Brandsen and Del Crucero (currently Del Valle Iberlucea) streets in 1924.
 The club built a stadium there.
 This would be their home venue until the construction of La Bombonera at the same location.

 In 1931, Boca Juniors' steering committee (led by president Ruperto Molfino) acquired the lands from the Municipality of Buenos Aires for A$ 2,200,000.
 Three years later, the club published a call for tenders to build its new stadium.
-The project was finally granted to the Delpini-Sulcic-Bes architectural office, which would also design Abasto Shopping in the 1990s.
+The project was finally granted to the Delpini-Sulcic-Bes architectural office, which would also design the Mercado de Abasto, finished in 1934, later recyled in the 1990s as a shopping mall renamed Abasto Shopping.

 The old stadium (still with wooden grandstands) was used for the last time on April 10, 1938, before being demolished to build the new stadium at the same location.
 While La Bombonera was under construction, Boca Juniors played their home games at the Ferro Carril Oeste stadium.